ShinChven/video-screenshot-cli/README.md

 ### Constraints
 - Interval must be a positive numeric value (integer or float).
+- Limit must be a positive integer when provided.
 - Input validation: confirm the video file exists and is a supported format before processing.
 - Video metadata (FPS and frame count) must be readable; otherwise the CLI exits with an error message.